 Here are the government's engineering drawings for the Cartridge, Ball, Caliber .30 M2 — the case, the bullet, and the entire cartridge.

 New M1 Garand rifle barrels are not ready to fire immediately upon being threaded into the receiver and assembled into a complete gun.
-The chamber must be reamed into its final shape and dimensions using a precisely machined tool as seen at right.
+The chamber must be reamed into its final shape and dimensions using a precisely machined tool as seen here.
 Click here or on the picture for an explanation of why finish reaming is required and how to do it.

 The U.S. Marine Corps retained some stocks of the hotter (and more accurate) M1 Ball ammunition for their snipers in the Soloman Islands campaign in 1942.

 You can buy military .30 Caliber M2 ammunition from the Civilian Marksmanship Program.
 If you're close enough to Camp Perry, Ohio, you can drive there and pick it up.
 Otherwise, it can be shipped.
 See another page of mine for some further details.

 Now, before moaning that government surplus ammunition prices and availability are suddenly bad right now because of today's politicians, read this excerpt from American Rifleman in March, 1986, the sixth year of Ronald Reagan's presidency: